The Penderwicks in Spring by Jeanne Birdsall

 I LOVED this book, but then again, I LOVE the Penderwicks.
 Their family is considerably bigger in this book.
 With Mr. Penderwicks' marriage there comes a new baby girl, Lydia, which brings their family up to eight.
 Of course, this means something is always happening.

-Batty is shyer in this book.
-But she still has some of the same endearing qualities which made her a favorite of mine from the first three books.
+Batty is still as shy as ever in this book and she still has some of the same endearing qualities which made her a favorite of mine from the first three books.
 And I simply loved her and Ben together.
 They were like an inseparable team, once together nothing could stop them.
 (Until a third of a way into the book and my heart was crushed by The Painful Thing.)

 I loved how full and wild the house was.
 I loved the new Mrs. Penderwick and how calmly she took everything.